Last Updated on May 13, 2023 by lindseymahoney

 If you are new to the blog, welcome!
 Here are a few posts you may have missed about the mudroom makeover:

-Measure For Materials
+1 | Measure For Materials and Purchase

 Example: You are applying the planks on two walls.
 The width of one wall is 20 inches and the width of the second wall is 30 inches making the total width 50 inches.
 If a single plank has a width of 5 inches, you will need 10 planks (50/5=10) for the project.

 I measured the height of the wall, divided it into thirds, and planned to create the plank wall 2/3 of the way up the wall.

-Attach the Top Trim Board
+2 | Attach the Top Trim Board

 Cut the 90-degree angle first, then cut the other side with the straight cut.
 I like to cut the board a little bit longer than the measurement and make adjustments from there.
 If the board needs to be shortened, make the adjustments on the side with the straight edge.

 Remember that you want the length of the board to go from the straight cut on one side to the bottom part of the 90-degree angle.
-The top of the angle will go past the wall to connect with the board on the other wall.
+For an outside corner, the top of the angle will go past the wall to connect with the board on the other wall.

-Cut Wall Planks to Size
+3 | Cut Vertical Shiplap to Size

-The table saw is not my favorite tool to use so I rely heavily on my husband whenever I am required to use it!
+The table saw is not my favorite tool to use so I rely heavily on my husband whenever a DIY requires me to use it!
 Fortunately for this first board, the gap was small enough to fill with caulk.

-Glue & Nail the Planks in Place
+5 | Glue & Nail the Vertical Shiplap in Place

-Used the pin nailer to secure the board at the top, middle, and bottom of the board.
+Use the pin nailer to secure the board at the top, middle, and bottom of the board.
 Once the first board is attached and level, the next boards that are installed should also be level since they are connected with the tongue and groove system.

 I prefer to start a vertical shiplap wall at an inside corner and work my way over to an outside corner.
 This is because the outside angle will have a corner trim piece attached to the top of the two planks that meet at that corner.

 We worked our way across the room attaching the wood boards.
 At the end of each wall, we had to use the table saw (straight cuts) or the circular saw (angled cuts) to get the final board to fit.

-Measure & Cut the Last Corner Wall Plank
+6 | Measure & Cut the Last Corner Wall Plank

-Honestly, there is probably a better tool or easier way to make this cut, but this was our process!
+Honestly, there is probably a better tool or easier way to make this cut, but this was our DIY process!
 We marked the plank with a pencil, secured the plank with clamps, and cut the board with the circular saw.

 Another option is to add an inside corner trim piece to conceal any uneven cuts in the corner.

 When one of the boards needed a straight cut vertically, we were able to use the table saw which was a bit easier than our janky circular saw contraption.

-Cutting Around Outlets & Switches
+7 | Cutting Around Outlets & Switches

 Make small notches from one side of the cut-out to the other.
 The wood slivers should break off during this process.
 Use a chisel to break off any remaining slivers.

-Attach the Baseboards
+8 | Reattach the Baseboards

-Attach the Outside Corner Trim Pieces
+9 | Attach the Outside Corner Trim Pieces

-Measure the distance from the bottom of the trim board and the top of the baseboard and cut the corner trim piece.
+Measure the distance between the bottom of the trim board and the top of the baseboard and cut the corner trim piece.

-Fill the Nail Holes & Sand
+10 | Fill the Nail Holes & Sand

-Caulk the Seams
+11 | Caulk the Seams

 Next, caulk the seams.
 This includes above and below the top trim board, all corners, and the top of the baseboards.

-Prime & Paint
+12 | Prime & Paint